carleshf/carleshf.github.io/_posts/2017-07-31-comparing-user-internet-connection-from-some-catalan-research-centers.md

 ---
 published: true
+title: Comparing 'user' Internet connection from some Catalan research centers
+category: blog
 layout: post
-category: blog
-title: Comparing 'user' Internet connection from some Catalan research centers
-author: Carles Hernandez-Ferrer
+author: carleshf
-date: '2017-07-31'
+tags:
+  - R
+  - ggplot2
 ---

 Using the same technique seen in the old post "*Comparing ping time between connections*" I asked some colleges to run the following command in their research centers.